The Impact of Logical Errors on Quantum Algorithms: Abstract

 \section{Abstract}

-In this paper, we first study the quantum jump formalism and its equivalence to the Lindblad master equation in describing the evolution of open quantum systems.
-Second, we evaluate the impact of logical Pauli and coherent Z-rotation errors on six quantum algorithms and their algorithmic resilience to these errors by performing the Monte Carlo simulations dictated by the quantum jump method.
-The results suggest that the resilience of the studied quantum algorithms decreases as the number of qubits and the depth of the algorithms' circuits increase for single Pauli and Z-rotation errors.
-Moreover, when two Pauli errors occur, the success of the algorithms becomes significantly unlikely.
-As per two Z-rotations errors, the success rate of the algorithms vanishes.
+In this work, we explore the impact of logical stochastic Pauli and coherent Z-rotation errors on quantum algorithms.
+We evaluate six canonical quantum algorithms' intrinsic resilience to the logical qubit and gate errors by performing the Monte Carlo simulations guided by the quantum jump formalism.
+The results suggest that the resilience of the studied quantum algorithms decreases as the number of qubits and the depth of the algorithms' circuits increase for both Pauli and Z-rotation errors.
+Our results also suggest that the algorithms split into two different groups in terms of algorithmic resilience.
+The evolution of Hamiltonian, Simon and the quantum phase estimation algorithms are less resilient to logical errors than Grover's search, Deutsch-Jozsa and Bernstein-Vazirani algorithms.